Skip to content

 Young entrepreneurs

 Young entrepreneurs grants are awarded to startup founders under a certain age.
-Some grants are even awarded to teens with small businesses of their own.
+Some grants are even awarded to teens who run their own small businesses.

 Most of the time these grants are local, but you can find state and federal grants as well.
 If you’re a young person who has started a lawn care business, see which grants you could qualify for before you’re outside of the age limits.